Yamato-Security/hayabusa/README.md

 Like firewalls and IDSes, any signature-based tool will require some tuning to fit your environment so you may need to permanently or temporarily exclude certain rules.

-You can add a rule ID (Example: `4fe151c2-ecf9-4fae-95ae-b88ec9c2fca6`) to `rules\config\exclude_rules.txt` in order to ignore any rule that you do not need or cannot be used.
+You can add a rule ID (Example: `4fe151c2-ecf9-4fae-95ae-b88ec9c2fca6`) to `rules/config/exclude_rules.txt` in order to ignore any rule that you do not need or cannot be used.

-You can also add a rule ID to `rules\config\noisy_rules.txt` in order to ignore the rule by default but still be able to use the rule with the `-n` or `--enable-noisy-rules` option.
+You can also add a rule ID to `rules/config/noisy_rules.txt` in order to ignore the rule by default but still be able to use the rule with the `-n` or `--enable-noisy-rules` option.

 ## Event ID filtering

-You can filter on event IDs by placing event ID numbers in `config\target_eventids.txt`.
+You can filter on event IDs by placing event ID numbers in `config/target_eventids.txt`.
 This will increase performance so it is recommended if you only need to search for certain IDs.

 We have provided a sample ID filter list at [`config/target_eventids_sample.txt`](https://github.com/Yamato-Security/hayabusa/blob/main/config/target_eventids_sample.txt) created from the `EventID` fields in all of the rules as well as IDs seen in actual results.